brpedromaia/docker-namenode/Readme.md

 If you'd like to try directly from the Dockerfile you can build the image as:

 ```
-docker build  -t brpedromaia/namenode:latest namenode/
+docker build  -t brpedromaia/hadoop-namenode:latest namenode/
 ```
 # Pull the image

 The image is also released as an official Docker image from Docker's automated build repository - you can always pull or refer the image when launching containers.

 ```
-docker pull brpedromaia/namenode
+docker pull brpedromaia/hadoop-namenode
 ```

 # Start a container

-In order to use the Docker image you have just build or pulled use:
+***In order to use the Docker image you have just build or pulled use:***

 ```
 docker create network dockerlan
-docker run -itd --net=dockerlan --hostname=namenode --name=namenode brpedromaia/namenode
+docker run -itd --net=dockerlan --hostname=namenode --name=namenode brpedromaia/hadoop-namenode
 ```

-To enter in container
+***To enter in container***

 ```
 docker exect -it namenode bash